Find out if you're an employment intermediary and what you need to do to make sure your worker's tax and National Insurance is paid right.

 Workers supplied to work outside the UK

 You still have to operate PAYE if you send a worker abroad and they would normally qualify for UK PAYE deductions.
 For example, an employment intermediary supplies 4 UK residents to work 3 weeks in the Netherlands for a Dutch company.
 You should operate PAYE for this period if agency rules apply.
-If agency rules don’t apply, you should apply the normal employment status rules.
+If agency rules do not apply, you should apply the normal employment status rules.

 Workers supplied to a non-UK employer or agency with no UK presence